BIG IDEA:

 “and those who look through windows grow dim”

-All sorts of eye problems; lens get thicker; can’t read anything up close; cataracts develop
+All sorts of eye problems; lens get thicker; can’t read anything up close; cataracts develop.

 3) Hearing Capability – ears have trouble hearing

-“and the doors on the street are shut as the sound of the grinding mill is low”
+“and the doors on the street are shut as the sound of the

-Wiersbe: Either your hearing starts to fail, or you close your mouth because you’ve lost your teeth.
+Warren Wiersbe: Either your hearing starts to fail, or you close your mouth because you’ve lost your teeth.

+H.C.
 Leupold: Doors are means of communicating with the outside world.
 The mouth and its teeth have been referred to (3c).
 Therefore the author is at this point referring to the ears.
 They are shut to the outer world as is attested by the fact that that common sound of the grinding of grain, which was heard daily about the Oriental home, is scarcely perceived by the unfortunate old man.

 4) Sleep Capability – no more sound sleeping